wim07101993/advent-of-code-2015/day08/readme.md

 For example, given the four strings above, the total number of characters of string code `(2 + 5 + 10 + 6 = 23)` minus the total number of characters in memory for string values `(0 + 3 + 7 + 1 = 11)` is `23 - 11 = 12`.

+## Part 2

+Now, let's go the other way.
+In addition to finding the number of characters of code, you should now encode each code representation as a new string and find the number of characters of the new encoded representation, including the surrounding double quotes.

+### For example

+* `""` encodes to `"\"\""`, an increase from 2 characters to 6.
+* `"abc"` encodes to `"\"abc\""`, an increase from 5 characters to 9.
+* `"aaa\"aaa"` encodes to `"\"aaa\\\"aaa\""`, an increase from 10 characters to 16.
+* `"\x27"` encodes to `"\"\\x27\""`, an increase from 6 characters to 11.

+Your task is to find the total number of characters to represent the newly encoded strings minus the number of characters of code in each original string literal.
+For example, for the strings above, the total encoded length `(6 + 9 + 16 + 11 = 42)` minus the characters in the original code representation (`23`, just like in the first part of this puzzle) is `42 - 23 = 19`.